Teri-Ed/Project-1/readme.md

 Ideas for future improvement (minimum of 3):
     1. I would like to add more to my portfolio page.
     2. I would like to build the backend so that my form works.
     3. I would like to work on the design so that it is cleaner and easier on the eye.
+This is my readme.md file.